beheh/flaps/README.md

 $wing = new Wing($storage);
 ```

-### Doctrine
+### Doctrine cache

-You can use any of the [Doctrine caching implementations](http://doctrine-common.readthedocs.org/en/latest/reference/caching.html) by using the `DoctrineCacheAdapter`.
+You can use any of the [Doctrine caching implementations](http://doctrine-common.readthedocs.org/en/latest/reference/caching.html) by using the `DoctrineCacheAdapter`:

 ```php
 use Doctrine\Common\Cache\ApcCache;